Arts Council’s Artist in the Community Scheme

 There are two strands to the scheme.

-The Research & Development Award with Mentoring is open to artists who wish to develop a community based project and who have identified an artist mentor they want to work with a during the research and development strand.
+The Research & Development award with Mentoring, including an enhanced award opportunity for an artist from a minority ethnic background, is open to artists who wish to develop a community based project and who have identified an artist mentor with whom they want to work during the research and development strand.

 For further information on the AIC scheme and how to apply see our awards page.